benjymous/annotations/sandman/sandman.27.md

 in Batman's Batcave,  a souvenir of one of his early cases, although it is unlikely that Dream would have a copy.
 <jurph@gondor.org> says:
-The city in a bottle is indeed Baghdad ("Ramadan") and the pocketwatch belongs to Prez ("The Golden Boy", world's end #5), as seen on page 24, panel 2.
+The city in a bottle is indeed Baghdad ("Ramadan") and the pocket watch belongs to Prez ("The Golden Boy", world's end #5), as seen on page 24, panel 2.
 Its history is given in the preceding few pages.
 There is also a tankard shown.
 Perhaps this is the tankard Dream first